ericksont11/bamazon/README.md

 An application run in the terminal that uses a MySQL database to track the inventory of a store.
 The application comes with three main parts simulating customer purchases, managing inventory, and viewing sales and departments.

-## Examples of how use each part of the application
+## Examples of how to use each part of the application

 1. To simulate a customer purchase
    * Enter "node customer_interface.js" into the terminal as highlighted in yellow below